The Belgian Sheepdog temperament makes him a bit of a challenge.

 Belgian Sheepdog Temperament and Personality

-What follows are the six prominent traits of the Belgian Sheepdog temperament:
+Here are the six most prominent Belgian Sheepdog temperament traits:

 The Belgian Sheepdog is intelligent, and intelligence can be a curse.